Jimmy Ryan (baseball): Baseball career

-Ryan ended his major league career with the Washington Senators of the American League in 1902–1903.
+Career statistics

 He was a career .308 hitter with 118 home runs and 1,093 runs batted in in 2,014 games.
 As a pitcher, he compiled a 6–1 record with a 3.62 earned run average and 43 strikeouts in 117 innings pitched.
+Ryan is 36th in runs scored, with him being 7th among 19th century players; the six ahead of him are each in the Baseball Hall of Fame.

+Player profile

 On the tough side, Ryan was one of the few players to punch a reporter at least twice.
 After his first episode, in 1887, Charlie Seymour of the Chicago Herald wrote, "Ryan slugged the magnificent Chicago reporter in Pittsburg[h] the other day."
 In the other, in 1892, he took exception to George Beachel of the Chicago Daily News.
 In the clubhouse after a game, Ryan "picked a quarrel with [Beachel], and then attacked him, using him up pretty badly.
 No arrests have been made."
 In 1896, he punched a train conductor after losing his place and his teammates had gone to bed.
 A conductor who intervened was "called down by Mr. Ryan, who got in one upper cut before [his longtime-captain manager Cap] Anson stopped the fun," wrote Tim Murnane of the Boston Globe.

+In the 2001 book The New Bill James Historical Baseball Abstract, writer Bill James ranked Ryan as the 26th greatest center fielder of all time.

-Later life
+Personal life and death

 Ryan died in Chicago at age 60.
 He was married twice and left no children.
-In the 2001 book The New Bill James Historical Baseball Abstract, writer Bill James ranked Ryan as the 26th greatest center fielder of all time.
 He was buried in an unmarked grave until 2022 until the help of the SABR Grave Marker Project helped efforts to lend a proper gravestone.